Big Brother (Australian TV series): The Netherlands

 Dutch broadcaster RTL revealed that they are going to broadcast Big Brother Australia from season 12 on RTL 5, starting from 9 April 2021, only one day after their Dutch-Flemish version ended.
 The broadcast would occur each weekday at 9:30 pm.

 United States

 In the United States, seasons 12 and 13 were added to Paramount+ on 16 February 2022.

 United Kingdom

 In the United Kingdom, the VIP series and the 2020 season were broadcast on E4, with episodes being released on the Channel 4 on-demand service.

 India

 In India, seasons 12, 13, 14 and 15 were added to the JioCinema streaming platform.

 Reception

 Criticism and controversy

 The series received some criticism from commentators and audiences for its sexual content.
 The series was occasionally referred to as "Big Brothel" in the press, in reference to the sexual content of the Uncut episode.
 Criticism was also voiced in the Australian Government, with one politician referring to it as "toxic television".
 Complaints about Uncut led to it being rebranded Big Brother: Adults Only for the 2006 season.
 Adults Only was cancelled early in the season due to continuing controversy.

+In Big Brother Australia 2003, contestant Belinda Thorpe revealed the identity of her underage sister, who was facing trial for murder, during a live broadcast.
+The disclosure led to the immediate termination of the segment, attracted extensive media coverage, and sparked widespread public discussion and online debate regarding the legal and ethical issues surrounding the identification of minors involved in ongoing criminal proceedings, with the incident subsequently becoming known as "Belindagate".